 Facebook’s issues keep coming, as people dig deeper into the companies privacy measures.
 Even if the company uses people’s data legally, users can still decide they don’t like certain things the company does with their data.
 We take a different approach.
-We don’t track or store any personally identifiable information on our servers.
-Even if an individual hacker, government agency or other organization got access to our servers, there would be no risk for our users.
+We don’t track search history in any user identifiable way.

 We see personally identifiable information on our network as a huge risk and we want to get rid of it as quickly as possible.
 The Cambridge Analytica data scandal is a perfect example of the dangers of data falling into the wrong hands, or being used unethically.